fpinscala/fpinscala/README.md

     $ scala-cli run . --main-class fpinscala.answers.gettingstarted.printAbs

+To run a single unit-test, you can specify the fully qualified class name and test name:

+    $ scala-cli test . -- 'fpinscala.exercises.gettingstarted.GettingStartedSuite.MyProgram.factorial'

 To run unit-tests for a package you can do:

     $ scala-cli test . -- 'fpinscala.exercises.gettingstarted.*'